 “RETURN TO THE SOURCE OF THE ORIGINAL WOUND.
 WALK WITH US.
 COMMIT TO STANDING IN ALLYSHIP WITH THE NATIVE PEOPLE OF THE CALIFORNIAS.” — L. Frank, Acjachemem and Rarámuri

 Most Native groups along the El Camino, in former mission areas, are landless and continue to fight for tribal status or recognition as sovereign nations.
 Without land and resources, it is difficult to maintain ties to their land, culture, and community.
-Native people have fought to maintain a presence in their homelands; however, the area’s warm climate and unmatched beauty make it some of the most desirable real estate in the U.S. Without Native management of the coast and the treatment of the land as a resource to be extracted from, the land responds in violent and devastating ways for humans.
+Native people have fought to maintain a presence in their homelands; however, the area’s warm climate and unmatched beauty make it some of the most desirable real estate in the United States.
+Without Native stewardship of the coast, the persistent treatment of the land as a resource to be extracted from results in a violent and devastating response from the environment.

 Despite previous attempts to erase them, Native peoples persevere because of their commitment and connections to their LAND, CULTURE, AND COMMUNITY.